rkday/jsipp/README.md

 ## How can I contribute?

-See the [design notes](https://github.com/rkday/jsipp/blob/master/design.md) for an overview.
-Good things to implement are TCP, socket multiplexing or additinal SIPp keywords - a more detailed TODO is coming soon.
+See the [design notes](https://github.com/rkday/jsipp/blob/master/design.md) for an overview, and [the SIPp docs](http://sipp.sourceforge.net/doc/reference.html) for a list of the function that needs to be ported over.
+In particular, more keywords would be great, as would more in-call actions, CSV file injection and maybe 3PCC - I'm planning to focus my own efforts on transport protocols, SIP parsing and media early on, rather than tackling those areas.

 Feedback on the [planned future directions](https://github.com/rkday/jsipp/blob/master/future-directions.md) would also be useful, especially if there are use-cases it doesn't cover.